rudderlabs/rudderstack-profiles-basic-example/README.md

 pb compile
 ```

 If there are no errors, use this command to create the output table in your warehouse.
-If using the sample data this should execute in about 60 seconds:
+If using the sample data, this should execute in about 60 seconds:

 ```shell script
 pb run